Get the best tips and tricks for how to paint a room from an experienced DIYer and designer who has painted every single room in her home.

 How do I prepare a room for painting?

-Although I’ve been known to just restlessly begin painting a room while my husband is at work (sorry, Mack!), it is really advisable to plan out your project, prep your space thoroughly, and gather the necessary supplies.
+Although I’ve been known to just restlessly begin painting a room while my husband is at work (sorry, Mack!), the proper method to prepare a room for painting is to plan out your project, prep your space thoroughly, and gather the necessary supplies.

 Paint